 Canada’s online gambling market generates over $31 billion annually, yet the major operators remain largely invisible when it comes to environmental responsibility.
 Companies like theScore Bet, Bet365, and PointsBet have expanded rapidly across Canadian provinces, but their environmental disclosures tell a troubling story of opacity and avoidance.

 Most online gambling platforms operating in Canada are subsidiaries of international corporations headquartered outside the country.
 This corporate structure creates accountability gaps, making it difficult to track their environmental footprint or enforce Canadian environmental standards.
 A 2023 review of environmental reports from Canada’s top ten online gambling operators revealed that only two published any data on their carbon emissions, and none disclosed information about their data center energy consumption or electronic waste management.
+Since that review, environmental disclosure practices among operators have shown little improvement, with the majority still providing no public reporting on their energy use or climate impact as of 2026.

 The issue of corporate environmental accountability becomes even more complex when considering server locations.
 Many operators host their servers in jurisdictions with minimal environmental regulations, effectively outsourcing their environmental impact beyond Canadian oversight.